Skip to main navigation Skip to main content

 Further reading

-The Alcohol and Drug Foundation’s Drug Facts website contain an A to Z list detailing the effects of particular drugs.
+Drug Facts on the Alcohol and Drug Foundation website contains an A to Z list detailing the effects of particular drugs.
 It includes short- and long-term effects, and the symptoms of withdrawal and overdose.

 Version history